Sign Up

 • Dilated pupils

-The panic disorder presents with repeated attacks of intense fear that characteristically appear quickly.
+Panic disorder presents with repeated attacks of intense fear that characteristically appear quickly (Cackovic et al., 2023).
 At least four of the following must be present:

 • Fear of dying